seud0nym/tch-gui-unhide/utilities/README.md

           n            Disable the UPnP service
- -A                    Equivalent to: -h d -d g -n c -a n -f n -p n -S                    Equivalent to: -h s -d g -n c -a n -f n -p n
+ -A                    Equivalent to: -h d -d g -n c -a n -f n -p n -S                    Equivalent to: -h s -d g -n c -a n -f n -p n -U                    Check for and download the latest version from GitHub
 ```
+Note that the options to disable/enable EasyMesh are only applicable to devices with multiap installed.

 ## dumaos-beta
 Enables or disables the DumaOS beta on a DJA0231 running the 18.1.c.0514 or later firmware.
 It also disables or enables reboot on core dump, because if DumaOS gets into trouble, the router will just continally reboot.